serikatnewbie/sni-ctf-2024/Forensic/pf-ing/WRITEUP.md

 If you analyze it with pslist or pstree, you wont notice anything suspicious

-Because of that, try to check the prefetch artifacts that residen in the memory dumo
+Because of that, try to check the prefetch artifacts that residen in the memory dump

 https://www.geeksforgeeks.org/prefetch-files-in-windows/